iechor/docs/content/engine/swarm/swarm-tutorial/rolling-update.md

     * If, at any time during the update, a task returns `FAILED`, pause the update.

-5. Run `docker service inspect --pretty redis` to see the new image in the desired state:
+5. Run `iechor service inspect --pretty redis` to see the new image in the desired state:

     ```console
-    $ docker service inspect --pretty redis
+    $ iechor service inspect --pretty redis

     ID:             0u6a4s31ybk7yw2wyvtikmu50
     Name:           redis